zaproxy/zaproxy-website/site/content/blog/2021-12-14-log4shell-detection-with-zap/index.md

 If an app only uses Log4j to log data from authenticated users then you will only find the vulnerabilities by performing an authenticated scan.

-We always recommend running authenticated scans in a safe environment, and if you are doing that then you should check if your app can reach your chosen OAST server (e.g. `ping interactsh.com`).
+We always recommend running authenticated scans in a safe environment, and if you are doing that then you should check if your app can reach your chosen OAST server (e.g. `ping odiss.eu`).